 In addition, procrastination is also common in other populations, as studies suggest that procrastination chronically affects 15%–20% of adults, and that approximately 25% of adults consider procrastination to be a defining personality trait for them.

-Causes of the student syndrome
+Psychology and causes of the student syndrome

 - Motivational problems.
 These can include issues such as abstract goals, discounting of future outcomes, difficulty in associating tasks with outcomes, and prioritization of enjoyable activities.